xinyiguan/py2lispIDyOM/_sources/README.md.txt

 Basic installation options include:

 - From PyPI using pip: `pip install py2lispIDyOM`
-- Download or gitclone this repository
+- Download or gitclone this repository.

 ## Functionality and Usage